Ravindu987/V-Num/README.md

 - Since the cameras installed at toll gates cover a lot of area, the approach to apply character recognition to the entire video frame becomes inefficient and requires a tremendous amount of computational power to acheive a reliable success rate.
 Therefore as the first module of the pipeline was dedicated for localizing and cropping out the vehicle number plate from the frame.
 - An object detection algorithm was used for this purpose.
 Both YOLO v3 and v4 algorithms were both tested for this purpose.
 - Darknet framework was used to train the model.
+- Manual built OpenCV with GPU support was used to run predictions on video file.

 #### 2. OCR